AmbiqAI/neuralSPOT/examples/basic_tf_stub/README.md

 ### Running the Server

-Requires Python 3.6+, and I highly recommend using a venv.
+Requires Python 3.6+, and the use of a virtual python environment (venv) is highly recommended.

 ```bash
 $> cd .../neuralSPOT/ns-rpc/python/ns-rpc-genericdata